“If your business was making chairs, you’d hire a furniture designer - government needs service designers to design services.”

 Already having a service design job title is not important, what is important is that you enjoy solving problems, you are comfortable dealing with uncertainty, and have the drive to deliver the best possible outcomes for users.

 Service design roles at Defra

-We’re hiring two Senior Service Designers right now for our waste teams.
+We’re hiring a Senior Service Designer right now.
 If you want to work on things that result in improved recycling, a circular economy, and reduced single-use plastics then please apply.
 Take this widely shared advice from Janet Hughes, one of Defra’s Programme Directors, when tweeting about other Defra roles: